saipheblue/Dotfiles/README.md

                          If manual intervention is needed, notification will be with exclamation marks.
 Redshift

-keyboard switch
+Keyboard switch

-calendar
+Calendar

-clickable weather ( need wttr installed )
+Clickable weather ( need wttr installed )

-flatpak updates
+Flatpak updates

-audio limit to 100%
+Audio limit to 100%

 small tweaks...